Vlietland/analyser/analyserWeb/README.md

+GNU GENERAL PUBLIC LICENSE
+Version 3, 29 June 2007

+Copyright (C) 2025 YOUR_NAME

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+...

 # analyser-web

 A modern, browser-based 3D graphing tool that visualizes functions of the form `z = f(x, y)` using React, TypeScript, math.js, and Three.js.